Abdessalam94200/Abdessalam94200/README.md

 - 🤝 I collaborated on Product Strategy Canvas for Sanitoral , focusing on developing actionable insights for product development and market positioning within the health sector.
 This project honed my strategic thinking and product strategy skills. **Product Strategy Canvas**

-- 📊 My project, Data Preparation for Bouygues, involved advanced data cleaning techniques and the application of machine learning models to refine our data analysis process for better decision-making.
+- 📊 My project, Data Preparation for ESN Data, involved advanced data cleaning techniques and the application of machine learning models to refine our data analysis process for better decision-making.
 It was a challenging task that improved my data preprocessing skills significantly. **Data preparation for Sanitoral.**

 - 📫 How to reach me [salamdin05@gmail.com](salamdin05@gmail.com)